 She looked me up and down, “Mummy, you’re always on holiday.”

 Normally I would have laughed this off, but last week saw me celebrating an anniversary….of sorts.
 It’s been five years since I’ve worked full time.
 Five years since I’ve known what to call myself when I’m asked what I do for a living.
-Five years since I’ve had to attend management meetings and write progress staements.
+Five years since I’ve had to attend management meetings and write progress statements.
 Five years since I’ve drawn a full wage.
 Five years since I’ve been able to look forward to the holidays as a genuine break from work rather than just the school run.

 But have I been on holiday for the past five years?